jonlee1923/Govtech_SupplyAlly/README.md

 - The static data folder contains static data used to simulate the flow of data in the application.
 It includes static parcel details and static statistics data

-Finally the app file contains the routes of the application and the login state of the application, as well as the navbar and footer components
+Finally the app.tsx file contains the routes of the application and the login state of the application, as well as the navbar and footer components